 BiographyVeltfort, Theodore Ernest, Jr. (Veltfert); b.
-February 29, 1915, Cambridge, Massachusetts; father T Veltfort, mother H. G. Veltfort; Attended Princeton for two years and Swarthmore; Single; Student and Radio Technician; YCL and CP 1936, American Student Union, Federation of Architects, Engineers, Chemists, and Technicians (FAECT) CIO; Received Passport# 441732 on June 14, 1937 which listed his address as Campo Parkway, 28 Dogwood Lane, Westport, Connecticut (416 E. 4th, Chester, Pennsylvania); Arrived in Spain via Setcases on July 5, 1937; Served with the Albacete Auto Park, driver; August 1, 1937 to 45th Division Servicio Sanitario; October 15, 1937 to XV BDE, Sanidad, Ambulance Driver, Transferred to 15th Army Corps Servicio Sanitario Comania Motorizida on September 9, 1938, driver; Rank Soldado; Served at Aragon, Funetes de Ebro, Teruel, Retreats, and Ebro Offensive; In hospital Villa Paz-Castillejo December 4-28, 1937 for Gippe and Jaundice; October 22, 1938 to Vich; Returned to the US on December 20, 1938 aboard the Ausonia; WWII US Army Air Service, enlisted August 27, 1942; d.
+February 29, 1915, Cambridge, Massachusetts; Father T. Veltfort, mother H. G. Veltfort; Attended Princeton for two years and Swarthmore; Single; Student and Radio Technician; YCL and CP 1936, American Student Union, Federation of Architects, Engineers, Chemists, and Technicians (FAECT) CIO; Received Passport# 441732 on June 14, 1937 which listed his address as Campo Parkway, 28 Dogwood Lane, Westport, Connecticut (416 E. 4th, Chester, Pennsylvania); Arrived in Spain via Setcases on July 5, 1937; Served with the Albacete Auto Park, driver; August 1, 1937 to 45th Division Servicio Sanitario; October 15, 1937 to XV BDE, Sanidad, Ambulance Driver; Transferred to 15th Army Corps Servicio Sanitario Comania Motorizida on September 9, 1938, driver; Rank Soldado; Served at Aragon, Funetes de Ebro, Teruel, Retreats, and Ebro Offensive; In hospital Villa Paz-Castillejo December 4-28, 1937 for Grippe and Jaundice; October 22, 1938 to Vich; Returned to the US on December 20, 1938 aboard the Ausonia; WWII US Army Air Force, enlisted August 27, 1942; d.
 April 7, 2008, Oakland, California; Spoke some Spanish and German.

 Sources: Figueres List; RGASPI Fond 545, Opis 6, Delo 1006, ll.
 4-9; Scope of Soviet Activity; Cadre (under Veltford); Pay (under Veltfert); USSDA 2:1004, 61:0295; (obituary) Peter N. Carroll, “Theodore ‘Ted’ Veltfort, 1915-2008,” The Volunteer, Volume 25, No. 2, June 2008, p.
 20; L-W Tree Ancestry.
 Code A